 \subsection{DLRM}

-We focus our approach around the DLRM model developed by Facebook \cite{naumov2019deep}, and summarized in Figure ~\ref{fig:dlrm}, which is the de-facto industry standard, and the reference benchmark for recommendation systems \cite{mlperf_inference, 9407135}.
+We focus our approach around the DLRM model developed by Facebook \citep{naumov2019deep}, and summarized in Figure ~\ref{fig:dlrm}, which is the de-facto industry standard, and the reference benchmark for recommendation systems \citep{mlperf_inference, 9407135}.
 DLRM is structurally similar to other state-of-the-art models.
-As noted above, recommender systems typically rely on a mix of numeric and categorical features, which must be embedded into a common format suitable for learning.
+As noted above, recommender systems typically rely on a mix of numeric and categorical features, which must be embedded into a common vector representation that can be ingested by a deep neural network.
 Like most architectures, DLRM maintains two separate encoding pipelines, which are subsequently merged to generate a composite representation of both feature types.